Jaunpur Sultanate

 The Jaunpur Sultanate was a late medieval Indian Muslim state which ruled over much of what is now the Indian states of Uttar Pradesh and Bihar and southern Nepal between 1394 and 1494.
-It was founded in 1394 by Khwajah-i-Jahan Malik Sarwar, a eunuch slave and former wazir of Sultan Nasiruddin Muhammad Shah IV Tughluq, amidst the disintegration of the Delhi Sultanate's Tughlaq dynasty.
-Centred in Jaunpur, the Sultanate extended authority over a large part of the Ganges-Yamuna Doab.
+It was founded in 1394 by Khwajah-i-Jahan Malik Sarwar, a eunuch slave and former wazir of Sultan Nasiruddin Muhammad Shah, amidst the disintegration of the Delhi Sultanate under ruling Tughlaq dynasty.
+Centred in Jaunpur, the sultanate extended authority over a large part of the Ganges-Yamuna Doab.
 It reached its greatest height under the rule of Sultan Ibrahim Shah, who also vastly contributed to the development of Islamic education in the Sultanate.
-In 1494, Sultan Hussain Shah Sharqi was defeated by the forces of the Afghan ruler Bahlul Lodi, Sultan of the Lodi dynasty of the Delhi Sultanate at Benares at which point Hussain fled to Kahalgaon in modern-day Bihar where the Sultan of Bengal assigned him a pargana.
+In 1494, Sultan Hussain Shah Sharqi was defeated by the forces of the Afghan ruler Bahlul Lodi, sultan of the Lodi dynasty of the Delhi Sultanate at Benares after which Hussain fled to Kahalgaon in modern-day Bihar where the Sultan of Bengal assigned him a pargana.
 Here he was allowed to mint his own coins and was promised help from Bengal in recovering his kingdom.
 He died in 1505.

-Origin
+Background

 The Sharqi dynasty was founded by Malik Sarwar, a eunuch slave of probably African origin.
-He was succeeded by his adopted son, Malik Qaranfal, who was previously a Hindu slave-boy and water-bearer of Firoz Shah Tughlaq.
+He was succeeded by his adopted son, Malik Qaranfal, who was previously a Hindu slave-boy and a water-bearer of Firoz Shah Tughlaq.
 However, according to a contemporary writer, Yahya Sarhindi, Malik Qaranfal was a member of the Sayyid dynasty.
 Malik Qaranfal became the next sultan with the title of Mubarak Shah.
 He was succeeded by his brother, Ibrahim Shah.